Yes, it’s January 1st, 2019 and I’m making queso dip.

 SOFTEN: Pour 1 tablespoon / 15 ml of the avocado oil into a small saucepan over low medium heat.
 When the oil is warmed through, add the diced red onion and cook until it begins to soften, about 7 minutes.
 Add the green onions and cook until softened, about another 2 minutes.

 THICKEN: Scoop the blended cheese sauce from the pitcher into the saucepan and stir to combine with the softened onions.
 Warm the sauce through over low heat, stirring often.
-Measure the tapioca flour into a small jug or jar and add enough water to whisk it into a slurry.
+Measure the tapioca starch into a small jug or jar and add enough water to whisk it into a slurry.
 Pour the tapioca slurry into the queso dip base in the saucepan, a little at a time, stirring constantly.
 Cook until the queso dip is warmed through, has thickened and will coat the back of a spoon evenly.
 Remove the queso dip from the heat and stir through the white wine vinegar.
-Serve immediately.
-The queso dip can be stored in the refrigerator for 3 days and re-warmed just before serving.

 Notes